decodewithdeepak/node-js/node-js-notes.md

 	res.status(500).send('Something broke!');
 });
 ```
+### 3.5 HTTP Status Codes

+HTTP status codes indicate the result of an HTTP request.
+They are grouped into five categories:
+- **1xx Informational**: Request received, continuing process
+- **2xx Success**: The request was successfully received, understood, and accepted
+- **3xx Redirection**: Further action needs to be taken to complete the request
+- **4xx Client Error**: The request contains bad syntax or cannot be fulfilled
+- **5xx Server Error**: The server failed to fulfill a valid request

+#### Common Status Codes

+- **2xx Success**
+  - 200 OK: Request successful
+  - 201 Created: Resource created successfully
+  - 204 No Content: Request successful, no content to return

+- **4xx Client Error**
+  - 400 Bad Request: Invalid request
+  - 401 Unauthorized: Authentication required
+  - 403 Forbidden: Access denied
+  - 404 Not Found: Resource not found

+- **5xx Server Error**
+  - 500 Internal Server Error: Server error
+  - 503 Service Unavailable: Server temporarily unavailable

+> Always return a appropriate status code with the response to indicate the result of the request.

-### 3.5 HTTP Headers in APIs
+### 3.6 HTTP Headers in APIs

 HTTP headers provide additional information about the request or response.
+They are key-value pairs sent between the client and server, allowing for metadata exchange.

 ```javascript
 app.get('/api/users', (req, res) => {